Ultimate Dharma Refuge Is in the True Stoppings and True Pathway Minds

 The Possibility That There Never Was an Enlightened Buddha

 There’s one more thing that I want to add about our discussion concerning whether or not there ever has been a Buddha.
-In terms of probability, whether we speak in terms of quantum probability or just regular probability, that there is a possibility that there’s been one Buddha or two Buddhas or three Buddhas, etc. But, also, there’s a probability that there was never any Buddha.
-So this is a very interesting problem.
-You can look at it, you can analyze, from several points of view.
+In terms of statistical probability, there’s also a possibility that there never was any Buddha.
+This presents a very interesting problem.
+We can analyze it from several points of view.

 The Devotional Side of Refuge

 Buddhism does have a devotional side that can help to strengthen our taking of refuge.
 It’s not something that we should negate or deny.
 This devotional side includes receiving inspiration and having some sort of ritual expression for our positive emotional states.
 We could perhaps direct our devotional practices toward the Buddhas and, as representing the Sangha, bodhisattvas like Tara and Chenrezig, and so on.
 But we have to avoid the dangers of making them into saints and personal saviors.